scarpazza/home-assistant-konnected-tutorial/README.md

 I recommend the automations described below.
 They are quite a few.
 Of course my setup is arbitrary and could be done in a gazillion alternate, but this is a relatively comprehensive example and it works well with my mental representation of the alarm state machine.
 Modify it as you please.

-Consider that the when your triggers fire, the alarm does NOT go into "triggered".
-It goes instead into the "pending" status.
+Consider that the when your triggers fire, the alarm does NOT transition to state `triggered`.
+It goes instead into the `pending` state.
 This is a the 30 seconds grace period in which you go "oh, f'ck the alarm is on! let me disarm it!" and scramble to reach for your Home Assistant app as you drop your groceries.
 I sound the buzzer during that period.

-Similarly, when press the "arm home"  or "arm away" buttons, the alarm transitions into the "arming" state before it transitions into the respective armed status.
+Similarly, when press the "arm home"  or "arm away" buttons, the alarm transitions into the `arming` state before it transitions into the respective armed status.
 That's designed to give you time to exit the house.
 I also sound the buzzer during that period.

 I list the automations in order of importance, with the names that I suggest:

 * Intrusion: Response - Siren.
-   * the trigger is based on the State of alarm_control_panel.home_alarm, specifically if it changes to "triggered".
+   * the trigger is based on the State of `alarm_control_panel.home_alarm, specifically if it changes to `triggered`.
    * Leave Conditions empty.
    * Add two actions:
-     * add an action of type "Call Service" specifying service notify.notify with the following Service Data:title: Intrusion in progress!message: 'Alarm triggered at {{ states(''sensor.date_time'') }}'or a message of your preference.
+     * add an action of type "Call Service" specifying service `notify.notify` with the following Service Data: `title: Intrusion in progress! message: 'Alarm triggered at {{ states(''sensor.date_time'') }}'` or a message of your preference.
      * add an action of type Device, for device "Konnected Alarm Panel Pro" (or whatever name you chose for the integration), and Action "Turn on Siren" (assuming that you named "Siren" the output terminal connected to your siren).
    * if you have smart lighting controlled by Home Assistant, consider adding here actions to turn on the lights inside and outside the house as appropriate.